All Books

 by Angela Duckworth

-Discover why passion and perseverance matter more than talent for success.
+Discover why passion and perseverance are more important for success than talent.

 Key Takeaways